Your Guide to Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular Devices

 • Pacemakers are used to treat arrhythmias that cause the heart to beat too slowly, leading to symptoms like fatigue, fainting, or dizziness.

-• Defibrillators are used in patients at risk of sudden cardiac death due to ventricular tachycardia or fibrillation.
+• Implantable Cardioverter Defibrillators (ICDs) are used in patients at risk of sudden cardiac death due to ventricular tachycardia or fibrillation.

 How is the Procedure Performed?

-The implantation of these devices is a surgical procedure usually performed under local anesthesia and mild sedation.
+The implantation of these devices is a surgical procedure usually performed under sedation determined by your physician.
 A small incision is made near the collarbone to insert the device under the skin and lead(s) are threaded through a vein to the heart, guided by X-ray images.
 Once in place, the device's settings are tested and adjusted to ensure proper function before the incision is closed.

 What are the Risks and Benefits of the Procedure?